Cooperative Contracts: Everything You Need to Know

 Indefinite Quantity and Delivery

 In this purchasing model, governments may be able to cut down on administrative costs and achieve economies of scale.
 It's clear who the participants are.
 Requirements are estimated, and there's no commitment to specific purchases.
-Bidders' confidence in estimates is often determined by price.
+Bidders' confidence in estimates is often determined by the price.

 Pros of this model include the following: